Nhi4912/interview/docs/frontend/README.md

-# Frontend Interview Preparation - Big Tech Companies
+# Frontend Interview Preparation - companies Companies

 Welcome!
 This is your hub for all frontend interview topics, practice, and projects.
 Use the links below to jump to each section, learn, and practice efficiently.